South Dakota House, Senate at odds over redistricting maps

-SIOUX FALLS — Committees in the South Dakota House and Senate approved different legislative district maps on Monday, showing a schism among Republicans who lead each chamber over how to draw the political boundaries the state will use for the next decade.
+SIOUX FALLS, S.D.
+(AP) — Committees in the South Dakota House and Senate approved different legislative district maps on Monday, showing a schism among Republicans who lead each chamber over how to draw the political boundaries the state will use for the next decade.

 Republicans, who dominate both committees, started the redistricting process by meeting as a single body.
 But a split emerged between establishment Republicans who dominate the Senate and a band of more socially conservative GOP House members.
 As the two committees finalized their respective proposals Monday, they split into two rooms and approved separate proposals to take to a special session on Nov.
 8.